hail-is/hail/dev-docs/development-process.md

 gcloud auth -q configure-docker us-docker.pkg.dev
 ```

-5. Add these lines to `~/.zshrc` or `~/.bashrc` to configure your shell and environment for Hail:
+5. Add these lines to `~/.zshrc` or `~/.bashrc` to configure your shell and environment for
+   Hail. `functions.sh` contains shell commands for working with the Kubernetes cluster.

 ```
+export HAIL=/path/to/hail-repository
 # BuildKit, a fast docker backend
 export DOCKER_BUILDKIT=1
 # Shell utilities for managing the Hail kubernetes cluster
-source /path/to/hail-repository/devbin/functions.sh
+source $HAIL/devbin/functions.sh
 ```

 6. Run `brew install fswatch`